matteo-rizzo/reentrancy-detection-benchmarks/README.md

 6.  **`source2ast.sh`**: (Utility) Generates Abstract Syntax Trees (ASTs) using `solc --ast`.
 7.  **`source2cfg.py`**: (Utility) Generates Control Flow Graphs (CFGs) using Slither.
 Requires `slither-analyzer`.

-*(Refer to the `src/` directory for scripts related to running ML, DL, and LLM experiments as detailed in the "Reproducing Experiments" section below).*
+*(Refer to the `src/` directory for scripts related to running ML, DL, and LLM experiments as detailed in the “Reproducing Experiments” section below).*

 -----